carlominichiello/vinted-bot/README.md

     channel: <channel_name>
     min_favourites: # if you want to be notified only if the item has more than min_favourites favourites
     min_rating: # if you want to be notified only if the seller has more than min_rating rating
+    max_days_offset: # if you want to be notified only if the item has been posted less than max_days_offset days ago
+    min_views: # if you want to be notified only if the item has more than min_views views
+    min_fv_ratio: # if you want to be notified only if the item has more than min_fv_ratio favourites/views ratio
+    background_scraping: # if you want to scrape in background
     url: <url_to_watch>
 ```